richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

   features {}
 }
 ```
 *Note: Local names should match between the **required_providers** and **provider** block.
-It is recommended to use the vendor preferred name but you could use anything in theory.*
+It is recommended to use the vendor preferred name e.g. **azurerm** but you could use anything in theory.*

 ## Dependency Lock File

 It prevents you from updating a provider plugin version.
 It is best practice to check in the lock file into your code repository.

-`terraform init upgrade` - this will upgrade the lock file if you decide to change the allowed provider versions.
+`terraform init -upgrade` - this will upgrade the lock file if you decide to change the allowed provider versions.

 *Note: It only includes provider version tracking **not** Terraform cli nor modules.*